vzahorui/vzahorui.github.io/_posts/2021-03-22-hypothesis-test-statistics.md

 When applying continuity correction, each whole number gets an additional region around it where the normally distributed value could land, so that it can be attributed to the nearest neighboring whole number - the possible outcome of the binomial distribution.

-The $z$-score with continuity correction for our example of the college dropouts would look like this:
+The $z$-score with continuity correction for our example of the college dropouts looks like this:

 &nbsp;&nbsp;&nbsp;&nbsp;
 $z = \frac{31-500 \cdot 0.07+0.5}{\sqrt{500 \cdot 0.07(1-0.07)}} \approx -0.61$